Kids Crafts

 Eyes

-Make a pom-pom out of some leftover wool (preferably suitably colored for valentines day. (red or pink).
+Make a pom-pom out of some leftover wool (preferably suitably colored for Valentines day (red or pink).
+Or purchase a ready made large pom pom.

 The pom-pom shouldn't be too big, about six cm's in height is perfect.
 Use as much wool as you can to make the pom-pom as dense as possible.